Enrolment

 We ask that you book in advance so that we know when to expect you.
 You can book an appointment on your MySRS portal when completing the online enrolment task.

-Appointments will take place on campus in Curzon building.
-The enrolment centre is located on the first floor in room C140.
+Appointments will take place on campus in the Mezzanine Area, Curzon building, City Centre Campus.
 Please book the first available appointment that you can attend, that way we can ensure you are enrolled as soon as possible.

 If you haven’t arrived in the UK yet, choose the appointment date closest to your predicted arrival date.